 You can manage the XRP in your Cryptonator account 24/7, and another bonus is that you can access your account from multiple platforms.
 As well as access from your PC or Mac, Cryptonator also has apps for Android and Chrome.

-From a security point of view, this Cryptonator claims to offer bank-grade security.
-Features include an encrypted SSL connection over HTTPS, two-factor authentication and trusted IPs.
+From a security point of view, Cryptonator claims to offer bank-grade security.
+Features include an encrypted SSL connection over HTTPS, 2-factor authentication and trusted IPs.

 Having said that, this is an online wallet, so it’s never going to be as safe as storing your funds in an offline hardware wallet.
 There’s also no iOS app, which is a real drawback for iPhone owners.